VirgilSecurity/virgil-pfs-net/README.md

 ## Installation

-The package is available for .NET Framework 4.5 and newer.
+The package is available for .NET Framework 4.5 and later.

-Installing the package using Package Manager Console
+Install the package using Package Manager Console:

 ```
 PM> Install-Package Virgil.PFS -Version 1.0.3-alpha